-Day 11, Tuesday: Rangiroa (Otohu) Day 12, Wednesday: Bora Bora (Vaitape) Day 13, Thursday: Return Tahiti (Papeete) Mythical and mystical.
+Mythical and mystical.
 A land that has beckoned explorers and inspired writers, painters and artists.
 A rugged and breathtaking landscape of peaks, valleys, plateaus and cliffs.
 A nation of proud and formidable warriors long ago, distinct from Tahitians, with their own language and culture.
 A people where a simple smile will win them over.
 The Marquesas Islands is a world onto itself.
 While Aranui Cruises is now sailing to other destinations in Eastern Polynesia, this remote archipelago, located nearly 1,000 miles northeast of Tahiti, has always been its primary focus.
 Over the last four decades, Aranui ships, as the principal transporter of freight to the Marquesas, has been a lifeline to the Islanders.
 The creation of Aranui Cruises in 1984 has provided access to all six inhabited islands to over 60,000 international passengers, contributing to the revitalization and discovery of the once dormant Marquesan culture.
 According to Marquesan legend, the creation of the archipelago represents a house built by the god Oatea for his wife Atanua.

-Hiva Ca The Ridge Atuona, this island's principal village and the second largest in the Marquesas, was once the capital of this archipelago.
+Hiva Oa The Ridge Atuona, this island's principal village and the second largest in the Marquesas, was once the capital of this archipelago.
 Adjacent to the town, a tohua, a huge set of ceremonial platforms, has been perfectly restored, showing the places where chieftains and priests sat, and a narrow ditch which held prisoners for sacrifices.
-A morning drive by 4-WD takes you to Puamau to visit the most important local archeological site for tikis, ancient, human-like religious sculptures, at Mea'e lipona.
-Our guides will show you through these mysterious ruins and share stories of these haunting statues and an ancient civilization.
-In Atuona, sweeping views of the harbor highlight a walk up the hill to the cemetery where Paul Gauguin and Jacques Brel are buried.
-Explore the Gauguin Museum, a replica of his "House of Pleasure", and the Brel Museum, which showcases his plane JoJo, which was often used for medical emergencies.
+In the morning after breakfast, travel by 4-WD for a visit to the Calvaire cemetery, where Paul Gauguin and Jacques Brel are buried.
+Enjoy the sweeping views of the harbor below.
+In Atuona, explore the Gauguin Museum, a replica of his "House of Pleasure", and the Brel Museum, which showcases his plane Jojo, which was often used for medical emergencies.

-Ma Pon The Pillars Legend refers to Ua Pou as the "pillars of the archipelago" and it is often called "The Cathedral Island".
+Ua Pou The Pillars Legend refers to Ua Pou as the "pillars of the archipelago" and it is often called "The Cathedral Island".
 These names become clear as the ship docks at Hakahau Bay surrounded by 12 basalt summits soaring as high as 3,745 feet.
 Every island has its own special ambience and Ua Pou's is one of mystery and magic.
 You are sure to see familiar looking faces as many of our crew members are from here.
 For the energetic early risers, you can hike up the hill to the Cross for breathtaking views of the valleys and village below.
 The artisans' center is an easy walk and the offerings include works featuring the unique flower stone and a variety of carvings and children's apparel.
 Before enjoying a Marquesan lunch, take in an excellent dance performance, including the Bird Dance, traditional to Ua Pou.
-Photos, top to bottom, left to right: Page 8: Bird Dance, Ua Pou; Mea'e lipona, Hiva Oa; Nuku Hiva; Church, Nuku Hiva.
-Page 9: Children playing, Ua Pou; Bay of Puamau, Hiva Oa; Paul Gauguin's Grave, Hiva Oa; Pig Dance, Nuku Hiva
+Photos, top to bottom, left to right: Page 8: Bird Dance, Ua Pou; Bamboo Arts and Crafts, Hiva Oa; Nuku Hiva; Church, Nuku Hiva.
+Page 9: Children playing, Ua Pou; Paul Gauguin's Grave, Hiva Oa; Petroglyph, Nuku Hiva